cynthia-rnv/money-manager/README.md

 # Money Manager

-A simple personal finance web application built with **Python and Flask**.
+A personal finance web application built with **Python and Flask**.

 ## Features